axibase/atsd/rule-engine/functions-text.md

   htmlDecode(string s) string
 ```

-Replace HTML entities in string `s` with their corresponding characters.
+Replaces HTML entities in string `s` with their corresponding characters.

 Example: